 The Freshman Introduction to Research and Skills Training (FIRST) Program is designed to introduce students with little knowledge or experience to the dynamic world of research.
-The FIRST program is designed for incoming freshman who have demonstrated a desire to learn more about biomedical/ and or behavioral research.
-During this program, students participate in bi-weekly modules designed to introduce them to research, research careers, learn strategies so that they transition to college successfully, and learn what it means to be a scientist.
-Students then are placed into active research labs during the Spring semester and paid to work, a manageable, time each week (5-15 hrs).
-During the summer, FIRST scholars are paid to conduct research full time in an active research laboratory and have weekly modules to further develop their research skills.
+The FIRST program is designed for incoming first year students who have demonstrated a desire to learn more about biomedical and/or behavioral research.
+Through this program, students participate in bi-weekly modules designed to introduce them to research and research careers, and they learn strategies so that they transition to college successfully and learn what it means to be a scientist.
+Students are then placed into active research labs during the Spring semester and engaged in paid research each week (5-15 hrs).
+During the summer, FIRST Scholars are paid to conduct research full-time in an active research laboratory and they attend weekly modules to further develop their research skills.
 FIRST Scholars present their research in Summer Research Symposium.
 (See our YouTube page for the 2021 Summer Research Symposium).

-Research activity will not start until the spring semester for all FIRST and new RISE students.**
+Research activity does not start until the spring semester for all FIRST and new RISE students.**

 Applications open up in the Fall semester each year.